 As Portland State has increased its online course offerings, subject librarians have also increased their support for the development of online courses and student learning in the online environment.
-Librarians are often team members in Flexible Degree projects, and work closely with the Office of Academic Innovation.
+Librarians are often team members in online course development, and work closely with the Office of Academic Innovation.
 Librarians support online instruction in a variety of ways; they can:

 - Saves time for the instructor because access to the readings or videos are verified prior to the point of need